 - Vegetables: Liven up bland vegetables, such as beans or corns, with a bit of salsa!

-- Mexican stir-fry: Use salsa instead of regular stir-fry sauce and create delicious Mexican chicken!
+- Mexican stir-fry: Swap out traditional stir-fry sauce and use green verde salsa to make delicious Mexican chicken!

-- Bowls: Drizzle or dollop a bit of salsa on top of vegetable noodle bowls and burrito bowls.
+- Bowls: Drizzle or dollop a bit of salsa de verde on top of vegetable noodle bowls and burrito bowls.!

 How long will salsa verde last?

-Salsa verde should be stored in an airtight container in the refrigerator.
-Properly stored, salsa will keep well for at least 1 week.
+Store salsa verde in an airtight container in the refrigerator.
+Properly stored, homemade salsa will stay fresh for up to 1 week.

-It’s very easy to tell if salsa has expired by using your senses!
+It’s very easy to tell if salsa with tomatillos has expired by simply using your senses!
+Follow the simple signs below to determine if your tomatillo dip is still fresh!

-- Mold: The presence of visible mold on the salsa.
+- Mold: The most obvious sign of bad salsa – the presence of visible mold on the surface of the salsa.
+If you see mold, immediately toss the salsa!

-Fresh, flavorful and a million times better than the store-bought variety, you are going to love this homemade green salsa!!
+Fresh, flavorful and a million times better than the store-bought variety, you are going to love this homemade green salsa verde!!

 Until next time, friends, cheers – to getting saucy!

-If you love this dish, try one of these delicious dips next:
+If you love this green salsa recipe, try one of these delicious dips next:

 - Food Processor or High Power Blender